sapkotaruz11/EDGE/README.md

   ```
 There is also support for prining results, in which you can specify the model you want to print results for, defaults to "RGCN"

-- Print Results for RGCN model
+- Print Results for GIN model
   ```shell
   python main.py --print_results --model GIN
   ```